ClearingHouse/clearinghoused_build/docs/SettingUpAFederatedNode.rst

-Setting up a Counterblock Federated Node
+Setting up a Clearblock Federated Node
 ==============================================

 Introduction
 -------------

-A Counterblock Federated Node is a self-contained server that runs the software necessary to support one or more "roles".
+A Clearblock Federated Node is a self-contained server that runs the software necessary to support one or more "roles".
 Such roles may be:
-   * Counterwallet server
+   * Clearwallet server
    * Vending machine
    * Block explorer server (future)

 Each backend server runs `multiple services <components>`__ (some required, and some optional, or based on the role chosen).
 As each server is self-contained, they can be combined by the client-side software to allow for high-availability/load balancing.

-For instance, software such as Counterwallet may then utilize these backend servers in making API calls either sequentially (i.e. failover) or in parallel (i.e. consensus-based).
-For instance, with Counterwallet, when a user logs in, this list is shuffled so that in aggregate, user requests are effectively load-balanced across available servers.
-Indeed, by setting up multiple such (Counterblock) Federated Nodes, one can utilize a similar redundancy/reliability model in one's own 3rd party application that Counterwallet utilizes.
+For instance, software such as Clearwallet may then utilize these backend servers in making API calls either sequentially (i.e. failover) or in parallel (i.e. consensus-based).
+For instance, with Clearwallet, when a user logs in, this list is shuffled so that in aggregate, user requests are effectively load-balanced across available servers.
+Indeed, by setting up multiple such (Clearblock) Federated Nodes, one can utilize a similar redundancy/reliability model in one's own 3rd party application that Clearwallet utilizes.
 Or, one can utilize a simplier configuration based on a single, stand-alone server.

-This document describes how one can set up their own Counterblock Federated Node server(s).
+This document describes how one can set up their own Clearblock Federated Node server(s).
 It is primarily intended for system administrators and developers.